 - adjusted the validity of supplier declarations accordingly and deactivated their extension if necessary,

-- goods ever supplied by British suppliers as well as originating goods from European suppliers with British reference set to “no preference”,
+- set the goods ever supplied by British suppliers as well as originating goods from European suppliers with British reference to “no preference”,

 - Calculations have been re-triggered accordingly and thus